 Christine Keyserling,DVM, DACVECC

-Dr. Christine Keyserling is one of our staff criticalists here at the Animal Medical Center, working both in our Emergency Room and Intensive Care Unit.
+Dr. Christine Keyserling is a staff criticalists at the Animal Medical Center, working both in the Emergency Room and Intensive Care Unit.
 Dr. Keyserling obtained her undergraduate degree from the University of Virginia in Charlottesville, Virginia.
-After initially considering going into human medicine, she altered her course load and extracurriculars to be on the pre-veterinary path- and eventually received her degree in veterinary medicine from Virginia Tech in Blacksburg, Virginia.
+After initially considering going into human medicine, she altered her course load and extracurriculars to be on the pre-veterinary path and eventually received her degree in veterinary medicine from Virginia Tech in Blacksburg, Virginia.
 She then went on to Friendship Hospital for Animals in Washington DC where she completed a one-year rotating internship.
-Then, Dr. Keyserling began her residency in Emergency and Critical Care here at the Animal Medical Center, where she was hired as staff doctor after completing her three-year residency.
+Then, Dr. Keyserling began her residency in Emergency and Critical Care at the Animal Medical Center, where she was hired as staff doctor after completing her three-year residency.

 Dr. Keyserling is originally from the Northern Virginia/Washington DC area.
 She lives in Manhattan with her husband, a research chef, and two cats, Macaroni and Muenster Cheese.

-BA – The University of Virginia, Charlottesville, VA
+- BA in Biology – The University of Virginia, Charlottesville, VA, 2009

 Keyserling, Christine L., et al. “Evaluation of thoracic radiographs as a screening test for dogs and cats admitted to a tertiary‐care veterinary hospital for noncardiopulmonary disease.”
 Veterinary Radiology & Ultrasound58.5 (2017): 503-511.